Troubleshooting

 Events accepted at the cloud (200 OK) but not in CDP_EVENTS.RAW_EVENTS

 The forwarder’s warehouse-delivery lane batches events before flushing.
 Wait for the buffer to flush (size or time threshold) and re-check.
 Forwarding rules deliver in real time, but warehouse delivery is intentionally batched to keep INSERT cost low.
-If events still don’t land after five minutes, check signalsmith_event_forwarder service status — a PENDING forwarder waits for the streaming buffer service on startup and won’t transition until it can connect.
+If events still don’t land after five minutes, check zeotap_event_forwarder service status — a PENDING forwarder waits for the streaming buffer service on startup and won’t transition until it can connect.

 Service stuck in PENDING